 Photos - Concordia and Copala, Mexico

-our tennis shoes and take the risk of a late return back to the boats.
-We
+and take the risk of a late return back to the boats.
+We scoured

-scoured our maps and travel guides before settling on Concordia and Copala.
+our maps and travel guides before settling on Concordia and

-departures from one major "city" offering arrivals to another.
-Intermittent
+with departures from one major "city" offering arrivals to

 you board for your adventure.

-minutes along a 2 lane winding road through a lovely mountainous region.
+took about 45 minutes along a 2 lane winding road through a

-indeed!
-Our visit lasted a few hours allowing enough time for a wonderful
+place, indeed!
+Our visit lasted a few hours allowing enough time

 overnight stay was a must!